 The Group currently operates manufacturing facilities and bakeries, warehouses and headquarters in the European Union, North America, Latin America and Asia Pacific/Middle East/Africa ("APMEA"), and sources a substantial proportion of the packaging, utilities and raw materials necessary to produce its products from third-party suppliers for its bakeries in approximately 20 countries.
 The Group's operations may be interrupted or otherwise adversely affected by delays in the supply of these utilities, products or materials from such third parties, or the failure to meet product specifications or any change in the terms on which they are available.
 Additionally, the Group is exposed to operational risks such as the breakdown or failure of equipment, the interruption of power supply or processes, fire, flood or other natural disasters, industrial action, acts of sabotage or vandalism, and industrial accidents.
-Any disruption of activity in the manufacturing facilities or warehouses due to these or other events, including the Group having to change a supplier, could result in disruption to the operation of the Group's activities, clients' cancellation of orders, or a reduction in sales.
-Any significant disruptions to the Group's supply chain could result in the Group's customers finding other suppliers, thus leading to a loss of business.
+Any disruption of activity in the manufacturing facilities or warehouses due to these or other events, including the Group having to change a supplier, could result in disruption to the operation of the Group's supply chain could result in the Group's customers finding other suppliers, thus leading to a loss of business.